Last updated: 24 July 2023

 Every creative work has automatic Copyright protection from the moment it is actually ‘created’.
 Nobody can use, share, copy or alter the work without the creator’s express permission.

 The one exception is ‘fair use’ – where a portion of the work may be quoted, for example, when being critiqued, commented on or parodied.

 But what if you want to encourage people to share your work and not put them off by having them ask permission?
 This is where the Creative Commons Licence comes in.

 What is a Creative Commons Licence?

-A Creative Commons Licence is a licence you give to the general public allowing them to use, share or modify a piece of your work without needing to get your permission first.
-There are 4 types of licence you can choose:
+A Creative Commons Licence is a licence you give to the general public allowing them to use, share or modify a piece of your work without needing your permission first.
+There are 4 types of licence you can choose from:

 - Attribution: People can use your work provided they give you credit.